Chapman University logo

 Dale E. Fowler School of Law

-Offers Juris Doctor (J.D.) and Master of Laws (LL.M.) degrees in various specialties.
+Offers Juris Doctor (J.D.) and Master of Laws (LL.M.) degrees, located in Kennedy Hall.

 ⚙️